MakAarti/MicroServicesAssessment/README.md

 # MicroServices Assessment

 This is a Micro-Service Project providing Student Management, Fee Collection and Receipt Generation APIs.
-It uses Sprint Boot, Spring Cloud, Eureka (Discovery Server) and Zuul (API gateway, Proxy)
+It uses Sprint Boot, Spring Cloud, Eureka (Discovery Server) and Spring Cloud API Gateway.

 ##Getting Started
 These instruction will get you a copy of the project up and running on your local machine for development and testing purposes.